 Add a little bit (less than a tablespoon) of butter (not margarine) to your meat, soups, and pasta to make your food richer and leave you feeling a little more satisfied.
 Dairy fats tend to be healthier than others.

 Don’t forget to add some berries to your meals when they are naturally available.
 At its most basic, this diet is high in protein and low in carbohydrates.
-If you’re willing to try new foods, you may want to check out Skyr, a dairy product that is found in some local grocery stores.
+If you’re willing to try new foods, you may want to check out Skyr, a dairy product that is typical of the Scandanavian diet.

 While enjoying all the nature and city life that Scandinavia has to offer, don’t forget to pick up some of the healthy cultural habits common in these countries.
 You may find that some of your best souvenirs are the habits that you’ve brought home.